nitinthewiz/TheLinkBlog/_posts/2014/09/2014-09-02-aws-name-server.md

 ---

 Interesting.
-This could be used as a poor alternative to proper discovery.  <blockquote> A DNS server that serves up your ec2 instances by name. </blockquote>
+This could be used as a poor alternative to proper discovery.

+> A DNS server that serves up your ec2 instances by name.